-- b.
-Chevron U.S.A., Inc. is a Pennsylvania corporation with its principal place of business located in San Ramon, California.
+b.
 Chevron U.S.A.
-Inc. is a wholly owned subsidiary of Chevron Corporation. - "Chevron" as used hereafter, means collectively, Defendants Chevron c.
-Corp. and Chevron U.S.A.
-Inc. - d.
-Chevron operates through a web of U.S. and international subsidiaries at all levels of the fossil fuel supply chain.
-Chevron's and its subsidiaries' operations consist of exploring for, developing, and producing crude oil and natural gas; processing, liquefaction, transportation, and regasification associated with liquefied natural gas; transporting crude oil by major international oil export pipelines; transporting, storage, and marketing of natural gas; refining crude oil into petroleum products; marketing of crude oil and refined products; transporting crude oil and refined products by pipeline, marine vessel, motor equipment and rail car; basic and applied research in multiple scientific fields including of chemistry, geology, and engineering; and manufacturing and marketing of commodity petrochemicals, plastics for industrial uses, and fuel and lubricant additives.
+Inc. is a Pennsylvania Corporation with its principal place of business located in San Ramon, California.
+Chevron USA is a wholly owned subsidiary of Chevron Corporation.

+10 c.
+"Chevron" as used hereafter, means collectively, Defendants Chevron 11 Corp. and Chevron U.S.A.
+Inc.

+Chevron operates through a web of U.S. and international subsidiaries at all 12 d levels of the fossil fuel supply chain.
+Chevron's and its subsidiaries' operations consist of 13 14 exploring for, developing, and producing crude oil and natural gas; processing, liquefaction, transportation, and regasification associated with liquefied natural gas; transporting crude oil by 15 major international oil export pipelines; transporting, storage, and marketing of natural gas; 16 refining crude oil into petroleum products; marketing of crude oil and refined products; 17 transporting crude oil and refined products by pipeline, marine vessel, motor equipment and rail 18 19 car; basic and applied research in multiple scientific fields including of chemistry, geology, and 20 engineering; and manufacturing and marketing of commodity petrochemicals, plastics for industrial uses, and fuel and lubricant additives.
+21 a.
+ExxonMobil Corporation ("Exxon") is a multi-national, vertically integrated energy and chemicals company incorporated in the State of New Jersey with its headquarters and principal place of business in Irving, Texas.
+Exxon is among the largest publicly traded international oil and gas companies in the world.